 - Film that can be removed and reused can come in handy if you live in a climate that experiences mild winters that don't require as much protection as the hot summers.
 However, most films provide protection all year and should be left up through the seasons.
 This feature is also available for many decorative films.

-There are certain situations in which you should avoid using window film.
+Window film application is a fairly straightforward DIY project.
+Consult the manufacturer’s instructions for the film you are applying.
 Do not apply film to large single-pane windows that exceed 100 square feet in area or to clear glass thicker than 3/8 inches.